 The sensory and communication support service supports children who are deaf, vision impaired, have a communication and interaction difficulty or a multisensory impairment.

-Hosted by Torfaen County Borough Council on behalf of neighbouring authorities Newport City Council, Blaenau Gwent County Borough Council, Caerphilly County Borough Council and Monmouthshire County Council, the service employs specialist teams to offer help and support.
+The service is currently hosted by Torfaen County Borough Council on behalf of neighbouring authorities Newport City Council, Blaenau Gwent County Borough Council, Caerphilly County Borough Council and Monmouthshire County Council, employing specialist teams to offer help and support.